• Arnold Amber, President

 Heather Orrange, IFEX Campaigns and Advocacy Specialist

-Caro Rolando, IFEX Section Editor, Africa and Europe & Central Asia
+Caro Rolando, IFEX Section Editor - Africa Desk, Europe and Central Asia Desks

 Kristina Stockwood, IFEX Campaigns and Advocacy Coordinator